seiya0731/KOA-WOMADL-Prediction/README.md

 =======================================================

-The "Raw Data" contains all source data and programs used in this study.
+The project contains all source data and programs used in this study.

 1. The original clinical and image data can be found in the OAI official website: https://nda.nih.gov/oai.